LinkedInLearning/hands-on-go-3080775/README.md

 # Hands-On Introduction: Go
-This is the repository for the LinkedIn Learning course Hands-On Introduction: Go .
+This is the repository for the LinkedIn Learning course Hands-On Introduction: Go.
 The full course is available from [LinkedIn Learning][lil-course-url].

 ![Hands-On Introduction: Go ][lil-thumbnail-url]